mactalla/misc-home-assistant/README.md

 It still has notable limitations:
 * It has been tested only superficially.
 * It does not support un-binding.
-* It binds "everything" (ie: any matching command that the source can issue and the receiver will acknowledge will be found).
+* It binds "everything" (ie: any matching command that the source can issue and the receiver will acknowledge will be bound).
   * There is no support for binding only a subset.
 * Use at your own risk, yadda yadda.